-Usage metrics for dashboards and reports
+Monitor usage metrics for Power BI dashboards and reports

-Why are usage metrics important to me?
+Why usage metrics are important

 Knowing how your content is being used helps you demonstrate your impact and prioritize your efforts.
 Your usage metrics may show that one of your reports is used daily by a huge segment of the organization and it may show that a dashboard you created isn't being viewed at all.
 This type of feedback is invaluable in guiding your work efforts.

-Open a Usage Metrics report for a dashboard or report
+View a Usage Metrics report

 Start in the workspace that contains the dashboard or report.